Thursday, April 12. 2012

 Oh, look at that nice image taken by Carsten Schlipf

-You even did not forget to attribute me - very nice.
+You even did not forget to attribute me, maybe even with a link to my profile - very nice.
 So from your point of view you did everything you could think of right.
 You publicly expressed your love for my photo and even made clear that it was not shot by you, but by myself.
 Indeed a very respectful way of sharing.